A Unified Perspective on the Dynamics of Deep Transformers: Some Variants of Self-Attention

 Softmax self-attention, introduced at the beginning of Section \ref{subsec:trad_self_attention}, is used in Encoders, which appear in Encoder-only \cite{devlin2018bert} and Encoder-Decoder Transformers \cite{vaswani2017attention}.
 In Decoders, however, what is used is masked self-attention, which takes into account the sequential nature of the inputs.
 In its discrete version, masked self-attention maps the sequence $X = (x_1, \dots, x_n)\in (\R^d)^n$ to $(f\satt{m}(X)_1, \dots, f\satt{m}(X)_n)\in (\R^d)^n$ such that

 where $f\satt{SM}$ is Softmax self-attention, defined in Equation (\ref{eq:discrete_attention}).
 Similarly, one can define a masked attention map for any discrete self-attention variant.
-Masked self-attention is crucial for next-token prediction tasks in NLP and time series: at test time, it is used to generate data in an auto-regressive fashion, i.e., each newly generated token contributes to the computation of the next one; and during training, it prevents the model to cheat in its next-token prediction task by making use of tokens it has to predict.
+Masked self-attention is crucial for next-token prediction tasks in NLP and time series: at test time, it is used to generate data in an autoregressive fashion, i.e., each newly generated token contributes to the computation of the next one; and during training, it prevents the model from cheating in its next-token prediction task by making use of tokens it has to predict.

 Equation (\ref{eq:masked_att_discrete}) cannot be directly generalized to probability measures, as masked attention makes use of the order of tokens, which is lost when representing a sequence $(x_1, \dots, x_n)$ by the associated empirical measure $\frac1n\sum_{i=1}^n \delta_{x_i}$.
 To include masked self-attention in our unified framework, we leverage a contribution in \cite{castin2024smooth}, which extends masked self-attention to probability measures by adding a \emph{position coordinate} in $[0,1]$ to the input space: this coordinate specifies the order of tokens.
-The ambient space of the Transformer PDE (\ref{eq:continuity_equation_part_1}) then becomes the space of compactly supported probability measures $\bar \mu$ on the product space $[0,1]\times \R^d$.
+Then, an input to masked self-attention becomes a probability measure $\bar \mu$ on the product space $[0,1]\times \R^d$.
 Let $d\in \mathbb N^*$ and $Q, K\in \R^{k\times d}$ and $V\in \R^{d\times d}$.
-The velocity field associated with masked Softmax self-attention is defined, for any compactly supported probability measure $\bar \mu \in \mathcal{P}_c([0,1]\times \R^d)$, as
+The velocity field associated with masked Softmax self-attention is defined, for any compactly supported probability measure $\bar \mu \in \mathcal{P}_c([0,1]\times \R^d)$ such that $\bar\mu(\{0\}\times \R^d) > 0$, as